 - It is very important that applicants understand what each document is meant for.
 Know what details you have provided in the application form and in other documents.
 Many times when applying for parents, children prepare lots of documents and the parents have no idea what is going on.

-- You should remember by heart the order in which the documents are arranged in the folder so that if you need to show a particular document to the interviewing officer it can be presented in 2 to 5 seconds.
-The interview officers are highly impatient, and any delay/fumbling in pulling out a document from your folder in presenting it to the officer can very well trigger an emotional reaction from the officer that might lead to visa rejection.
+- You should remember by heart the order in which the documents are arranged in the folder so that if you need to show a particular document to the interviewing officer, it can be presented in 2 to 5 seconds.
+The interview officers are highly impatient as they have many interviews to take care of.
+Any delay/fumbling in pulling out a document from your folder to present to the officer may very well trigger an emotional reaction from the officer.
+This might lead to a visa rejection.